 The girls are now in the full swing on molting.
 Tilly molted first.
 Finally I am proud to say that both her tail feathers and her eggs have returned.
 She looked so funny while she waited for those tail feathers to grow back.
 Oyster Cracker, on the other hand, never seems to escape with a light molt.
 She is a heavy molter.
 Starting with the head and ending with the tail, Oyster Cracker is now molting on her chest and wings.
 Prickly pin feathers are emerging from her neck.
 The poor girl is a mess.
 Of course, with molting the eggs are less.
 Molting and egg making require protein.
-The eggs are few and far between as the chickens use up their protein stores to make feathers.
-But did you know that in addition to molting each Autumn, there are other conditions that can make chickens cease or decrease their egg production at various times of the year?
+The eggs decline as the chickens use up their protein stores to make feathers and sometimes chickens will even stop laying eggs.
+But did you know that in addition to molting each Autumn, there are other conditions that can make chickens’ egg laying decline or stop laying eggs at various times of the year?